Connor Michalek

-Connor Michalek (2005 – April 25, 2014) was an American WWE fan who received considerable media attention after a social media campaign for him to meet Daniel Bryan, his favorite professional wrestler.
+Connor "The Crusher" Michalek (2005 – April 25, 2014) was an American WWE fan who received considerable media attention after a social media campaign for him to meet Daniel Bryan, his favorite professional wrestler.
 He later met Bryan and other WWE performers a number of times.
-Michalek, who had cancer of the spine and brain since he was three years old, died at the age of eight on April 25, 2014.
+Michalek, who had cancer of the spine and brain since he was three years old, died aged eight on April 25, 2014.
 WWE executives Triple H and Stephanie McMahon subsequently named the Connor's Cure charity in his honor, and he posthumously received the inaugural Warrior Award at the 2015 WWE Hall of Fame ceremony.

 Biography

 Connor Michalek was born in 2005, the son of Brittany Caligiuri and Steve Michalek.
-He had a younger brother named Jackson, and lived with his family in Shaler Township, Pennsylvania.
+He had a younger brother named Jackson, and lived with his family in Hampton Township, Pennsylvania.
 A fan of WWE, he was also known by his wrestling-inspired nicknames "Stone Crusher" and "The Crusher".
 He developed medulloblastoma in September 2009, when he was three years old.
 After his diagnosis, he underwent several surgeries and many rounds of chemotherapy.
 At one point, he developed PHACE syndrome and had to relearn how to speak and walk, but the cancer remained stable until May 2011.
 He subsequently began a clinical trial of chemotherapy and treatments but doctors gave him close to a zero percent chance of surviving due to surgery not being an option and having exceeded his lifetime amount of radiation to the brain and spine.

 In October 2012, a video featuring Michalek asking to meet his hero, WWE professional wrestler Daniel Bryan, was posted to YouTube and received attention from media outlets.
 A social media campaign ensued, with hundreds of people joining a Facebook group titled "Help Connor meet Daniel Bryan".
 Within 48 hours, WWE chairman and CEO Vince McMahon stated that Michalek would meet Bryan.
 Michalek met Bryan on December 18, 2012, and again on October 7, 2013, when WWE held events in Pittsburgh.
 While attending the 2014 Royal Rumble, Michalek and his family became acquainted with WWE ring announcer Justin Roberts, who maintained a friendship with Michalek and introduced him to other WWE personalities.
 Upon learning that Michalek had little time to live, WWE invited him to attend the WrestleMania XXX festivities.
 Before their Raw event in the week prior to WrestleMania, they had Michalek perform a ring entrance with Bryan and playfully score a pinfall victory over Triple H while WWE performers cheered him on.
 During WrestleMania XXX on April 6, 2014, Michalek was in the front row to see Bryan win the WWE World Heavyweight Championship in the main event.
 Bryan embraced Michalek immediately following his victory.

-On April 25, 2014, Michalek died at the age of eight.
+On April 25, 2014, Michalek died aged eight.